-- Vice President Administration and Finance

-- Vice President of Institutional Advancement

-- Vice President of Student Affairs

-- Vice President of Information Technology
+- Vice President Administration and Finance - Vice President of Information Technology and Institutional Advancement - Vice President of Enrollment Management and Student Affairs - Vice President of Academic Affairs/Provost

-- Associate Vice President of Capital Planning

 In an emergency situation, the decision-making meeting, if possible, will take place in the President's Office located on the 2nd Floor of the Parlett L. Moore Library.
 If inaccessible, the meeting will take place in the Vice President of Administration and Finance's conference room located on the 2nd Floor of the Miles W. Connor Administration Building.